 The NAB informally assured us last week that it would avoid seeking economic protection in its radio "overpopulation" conferences.
 We hope it will also avoid further references to economic problems as the reason for the conferences.
 Radio, as we have said repeatedly, is troubled by technical problems.
 More stations have been allowed to go on the air than the air will accommodate without interference.
 That problem alone is enough to challenge any industry-government conference.
-But let the conferees get into economics as either a reason for the conference or a problem to be solved and the next step automatically leads to government control of profits.
+But let the conference or a problem to be solved and the next step automatically leads to government control of profits.